Optometry in Ocular Disease with emphasis on Neuro-Optometric Rehabilitation

 The Optometry Residency in Ocular Disease with an emphasis on Neuro-Optometric Rehabilitation launched in June 2018.
 Our team felt there was a prime opportunity to expose students to the outstanding learning environment, state-of-the art facilities and exceptional patient care provided at Gundersen Health System.

-This residency program is made possible through the support of Gundersen Medical Foundation, the Gundersen Eye Clinics and Ophthalmology/Optometry department.
-Drs.
-Gipp and Sterling are program co-directors of this one-year residency program.
+This residency program is made possible through the support of Gundersen Medical Foundation, the Gundersen Eye Clinics and Gundersen Ophthalmology/Optometry.
+Jennifer Gipp, OD, and Kristen Reierson, OD, are program co-directors of this one-year residency program.

 - Manage patients with traumatic and other acquired brain injuries at the La Crosse Eye Clinic

 - Work with Vestibular Therapy, Occupational Therapy, Physical Medicine & Rehabilitation and several other specialties to coordinate care for patients with acquired brain injuries

 - Participate on inpatient rounds for patients who have suffered from acquired brain injuries

 - Work two or three days per week at Gundersen regional eye clinics (vehicle for travel is provided)

 - Participate in inter-professional education opportunities with departments such as Neurology, Radiology, Endocrinology and Rheumatology